Sync for Media

 How is data synced using Cloud Shared Workspaces?

-Cloud shared workspaces is a “cloud bounced” data sync architecture.
-Rather than point to point, it creates upload and download sync jobs between end points (shared storage, end user systems etc.) and the cloud cache.
+Cloud Shared Workspaces is a “cloud bounced” data sync architecture.
+Rather than point to point, it creates upload and download sync jobs between end points (shared storage, end user systems etc.) and a cloud cache.
 These jobs can be automated or run manually as needed.
 Data is synced up to the cloud cache and in-turn re-downloaded by the different agents.
-All uploads and downloads are performed direct to and from the cache using the cloud provider’s HTTPS-based protocol.
+All uploads and downloads are performed directly, to and from the cloud cache using the cloud provider’s HTTPS based protocol.

 Does Cloud Shared Workspaces support one way or multi-way synchronization?

-Cloud shared workspaces support multi-way synchronization between two or more on-premise, remote and cloud deployments.
+Cloud Shared Workspaces supports multi-way synchronization between two or more on-premise, remote and cloud deployments.

 How is data accelerated in Cloud Shared Workspaces?